KwatMDPhD/Note/set_macos.md

 Automatically hide and show the Dock > 👍

-Show recent applications in Dock > 👎
+Show suggested & recent applications in Dock > 👎

 Automatically rearrange Spaces based on most recent use > 👎